Welcome to today's edition of the Rush 24-7 podcast.

 I combined pleasure.

-I wanted to find out about this cord cutting business and how it works and how it I know how it works technically, but I mean I I watched everything on TV on my iPad Pro, including the NFL football games.
+I wanted to find out about this cord-cutting business and how it works and how, well, I know how it works technically, but I mean, I watched everything on TV on my iPad Pro, including the NFL football games.

-Tom Brady so deeply never been more ticked off over the rules and the refs and stuff as he was after that game Sunday.
+Tom Brady, so he said he's never been more ticked off over the rules and the refs and stuff as he was after that game Sunday.

 We'll get into that too as the program unfolds.